IntelLabs/CLNeRF/README.md

 # Contact
 Please contact Zhipeng Cai (homepage: https://zhipengcai.github.io/, email: czptc2h@gmail.com) if you have questions, comments or want to collaborate on this repository to make it better.

+We are actively looking for good research interns, contact Zhipeng if you are interested (multiple bases are possible, e.g., US, Munich, China).

 ```bash
 @inproceedings{iccv23clnerf,